rianadon/node-red-contrib-sprinkler/README.md

 > **Note:** All of these screenshots are from examples within the library.
 In Node-RED, click the menu on the top-right, then Import -> Examples -> node-red-contrib-sprinkler.

 Create a sequence of **zone timer** nodes.
 Here, each timer duration is set to `3s`.
-To create the sequence, you'll need to define a program.
+To create the sequence, you'll need to define a **program** configuration.
 Programs here are very similar to the concept of "program" traditionally used in irrigation systems: A program is a sequence of zones turned on for different durations.
 There are some more things to know about programs, but these will be explained later.

 For debugging, connect an inject node to the beginning so you can trigger the program.
 In a real flow, you likely set the inject node to repeat at a certain time and on certain days.
 For more control, you may wan to use an advanced timer node like [eztimer](https://flows.nodered.org/node/node-red-contrib-eztimer) or [bigtimer](https://flows.nodered.org/node/node-red-contrib-bigtimer).
 Note that for **bigtimer**, you'll have to put a switch node after to ignore the off events, otherwise your program will run twice per day!